subquery/documentation/docs/quickstart/quickstart_chains/cosmos-sei.md

 ```

 Here we have three functions.
 Our `handleFundingRateChangeEvent` and `handleSpotPriceEvent` handler functions which were defined in the manifest file along with an extra function called `updateDailyAggregation`.

-`handleFundingRateChangeEvent` receives an event of type CosmosEvent, logs a message to the console for debugging purposes and then attempts to obtain the contract address from the event.event.attribute.
-This contract address, along with the blockheight is used as a unique id.
+`handleFundingRateChangeEvent` receives an event of type CosmosEvent, logs a message to the console for debugging purposes and then attempts to obtain the contract address from the `event.event.attributes` (Cosmos events code attributes as an array of key value pairs).
+This contract address, along with the block height is used as a unique id.

 An exchange rate object is then created, provided that it hasn't been created already, and then we look for certain event attributes to index by searching through the attribute keys.

 The `handleSpotPriceEvent` handler function works in the same way.

 The `updateDailyAggregation` function is called by the previous two functions to determine the highest and lowest price of the day along with the opening and closing price of the day.
+It is called when each new exhanged rate object is created or update.

 Check out our [Mappings](../../build/mapping/cosmos.md) documentation and get information on the mapping functions in detail.

 ## 4. Build Your Project